-This marks the third year of the American Gold Buffalo coin series.
-The Gold Buffalos are the first coins the US Mint has produced in .9999 pure gold (24 karat gold).
-Offered only in one ounce size, with their weight, content, and purity guaranteed, they are investment-grade coins.
-In 2008, the US Mint also produced Proof and Uncirculated collector versions of the Gold Buffalos, each offered in 4 different weights.
-All Gold Buffalo coins are struck at the West Point Mint, with only the Proof coins bearing a W mint mark.
-JM Bullion has the 2008 1 oz American Gold Buffalo Coin available for purchase right now.
+The American Gold Buffalo coin series is now in its fourth year.
+They are offered only in a one-ounce size and are investment grade, with their weight, content, and purity guaranteed by the US government.
+The Gold Buffalos are the first coins the US Mint has produced in .9999 pure gold.
+After offering Proof and Uncirculated coins in 4 different weights in 2008, these were dropped in 2009.
+The Bullion and Proof 1 oz Gold Buffalo coins are struck at the West Point Mint, with only the Proof versions bearing a W mint mark.
+Right now, JM Bullion has the 2009 1 oz American Gold Buffalo Coin available for purchase.

 - Contains 1 Troy oz of .9999 pure gold.

 - Bears face value of $50 (USD), guaranteed by the US government.

 - Obverse is a portrait of a Native American.

 - Reverse is a portrait of an American Buffalo.

 - Total of 200,000 coins were minted in 2009.

 In its 4th year, the obverse of the American Gold Buffalo coin continues to feature the profile of a Native American Chief.
 Profiles of Chief Iron Tail of the Oglala Lakota, Chief John Big Tree of the Kiowa, and Chief Two Moons of the Cheyenne are considered to be the basis for this Native American Chief profile.
 James Earle Fraser originally created this profile for the Indian Head or Buffalo Nickel, which circulated from 1913 to 1938.
 Considered to be among the best designs of any US coin, the Buffalo Nickel obverse design was chosen for the American Gold Buffalo.